 Obviously, you never want to go into starting a business being satisfied with losing thousands of dollars if it were to fail, but a $25,000 loss is much more survivable than $350,000.

 Get an Investor

 An alternative to funding your coffee business with solely your own money is to supplement that with someone else’s money.
 It is important that you are aware of your financial limitations and don’t force yourself into a situation where you’re determined to do it all by yourself even when you don’t have the money to do so.

 If funding your business on your own buck will certainly put you under, you need to find investors.
 To do this, become your business’s promoter.
+The first step to finding investors is always a good business plan.
+People need to see you’ve put the necessary thought into your concept.
 Collect friends and those in your community who believe in your vision and want to help see your business through whether that’s financially or marketing it to others who are able to contribute.